lakshmanh-cmd/llm-security-research/README.md

 1. **Awareness without refusal is not a control.** Both Llama3 and Gemma3 flagged injection attempts as suspicious before complying and leaking the protected value anyway.
 2. **Gemma3 27B performed marginally better than Llama3 8B.** Gemma3 resisted 1 of 5 attacks.
 Not meaningfully better from a security posture perspective.
 3. **The authority escalation attack produced the most revealing behavior.** Gemma3 acknowledged the risk, then complied and included BANANA42 in a fully structured JSON output anyway.
-Acknowledged compliance is arguably worse than silent compliance from a governance perspective.
 4. **The resistance gap is not architectural.
 It is a product of safety fine-tuning.**
 5. **Commercial models differ in refusal transparency.** Claude explicitly named each technique.
 GPT-4o refused with significantly less explanation.